Department: Intercollegiate Athletics

 The University of Oregon Intercollegiate Athletic Department's primary purpose is to provide a unique opportunity for student-athletes to be developed, tested, and encouraged to reach their maximum potential in every aspect of their lives.
 It is the steadfast goal of the Department of Intercollegiate Athletics to provide the most outstanding student-athlete experience by helping them to achieve excellence, both in the classroom and in their chosen sport.
 The department has approximately 250 administrative & classified employees, hosts over 600,000 spectators annually, and represents the University of Oregon in athletic competition with other universities & colleges.

-This position is responsible for the daily management of the Jane Sanders Stadium and Mac Court Equipment Rooms.
-The position orders all uniforms, apparel, footwear and equipment and manages budget allotments for assigned sports.
-They will fit student-athletes with equipment and apparel, work closely with the coaching staffs during recruiting visits, providing tours of equipment rooms and adjacent facilities to prospective student-athletes, families, and guests.
-The person in this position will recruit, hire and supervise student managers, temporary non-full-time staff, and volunteers.
+The Athletic Equipment Coordinator is responsible for the daily management of the Hayward Field and Jane Sanders Stadium Equipment Rooms.
+The position orders all uniforms, apparel, footwear, and equipment and manages budget allotments for assigned sports.
+They will fit student-athletes with equipment and apparel, work closely with coaching staff during recruiting visits, providing tours of equipment rooms and adjacent facilities to prospective student-athletes, families, and guests.
+The person in this position will recruit, hire, and supervise student managers, temporary non-full-time staff, and volunteers.
 Assigned sport responsibilities include Men’s and Women’s Track & Field/Cross Country, Softball, and Men’s and Women’s Tennis.

-The person in this position will coordinate the Jane Sanders Stadium laundry room operation and oversee the maintenance and repair of field equipment and apparel.
+The person in this position will coordinate the Hayward Field laundry room and the Jane Sanders Stadium laundry operation and oversee the ordering, maintenance, and repair of field equipment and apparel.
 This position will use an inventory management software program when receiving and distributing product and will be responsible for managing the year-end inventory audit of assigned sports.
+The person must have the ability to lift and move objects weighing 50 pounds.
 They will be responsible for home game day locker room set-up and packing for away games.
-This position serves as the primary Nike footwear and apparel testing contact for assigned sports, assists in managing the annual department surplus sale, works with external equipment vendors to purchase equipment within allotments provided ensuring contractual obligations are met.
+This position serves as the primary Nike footwear and apparel testing contact for assigned sports, assists in managing the annual department surplus sale, and works with external equipment vendors to purchase equipment within allotments provided ensuring contractual obligations are met.
 This position will assist in the setup and take down of large-scale athletic events as well as hosting post-season PAC-12 and NCAA championships.
+This work requires the ability to be flexible, and involves some early morning and evening hours, weekends, and holidays.

 Additional expectations of the position: